 “You may need to survive on your own after an emergency.
 This means having your own food, water, and other supplies in sufficient quantity to last for at least three days.
 Local officials and relief workers will be on the scene after a disaster, but they cannot reach everyone immediately.
 You could get help in hours, or it might take days.
 In addition, basic services such as electricity, gas, water, sewage treatment, and telephones may be cut off for days, or even a week or longer.”

 With this in mind—the Preparedness tab is the newest addition to our site and feels very important right now.
 I have big plans for this place–not because I think I know something–but more because there are some great links that we can tap into and share with each other.
 The info is all around us–we just need to gather and then act.
 I’ll add more each week or so.
-For now, go to the Preparedness tab and see how well you do with the posted questions.
-It’s not suppose to be a test–just food for thought.

 In the meantime, checkout: